Generate a sustainable flow of new projects, even in a challenging, volatile economic environment.

 Put simply, whether it’s your lead consultants or a designated resource making those outreach calls, are they hitting their targets?
 If so, is this resulting in the ratio of meetings you’d expect?

-This will help you identify where extra coaching and support is required but also means you can identify tactics and approaches that are particularly effective and then share them with the rest of the team.
+This will help you identify where you need to introduce extra coaching and support.
+It also means you can identify the tactics and approaches that are particularly effective and then share them with the rest of the team.

-You also need to establish how often you need to meet as a team to ensure the process is running smoothly, and everyone is in the loop with the sales cycle.
-So, this could be fortnightly catch-ups with the team and a monthly report with the senior leadership team.
+You also need to establish how often you need to meet as a team to ensure the process is running smoothly and everyone is in the loop with the sales cycle.
+This might be fortnightly catch-ups with the team and a monthly report with the senior leadership team.

 Consider who attends these meetings, how regularly they take place, and what will be covered.

-Obviously you don’t want to unnecessarily micro-manage but, in our view, visibility creates accountability and accountability creates results.
+Of course, you don’t want to micro-manage unnecessarily.
+However, in our view, visibility creates accountability, and accountability creates results.
 The more you can measure your inputs, across the sales cycle, the more you can refine and improve sales performance.

 4. Let sales collateral do some of the work for you 📄💼

 Help those who are engaging in sales conversations be effective by developing content that demonstrates your expertise and previous successes.
-Good sales collateral will influence every aspect of the sales journey – from generating more leads to improving conversion, to reducing the sales cycle.
-This can include everything from case studies and testimonials to thought leadership pieces.
+Good sales collateral will influence every aspect of the sales journey – from generating more leads to improving conversion to reducing the sales cycle.
+Collateral can include everything from case studies and testimonials to thought leadership pieces.

 Whether you create blogs, white papers, webinars, or videos, this content highlights your experience and expertise, and addresses any early objections – establishing credibility and improving the buying environment.